quasarframework/quasar/docs/src/pages/quasar-cli/ajax-requests.md

 Vue.prototype.$axios = axios
 // ^ ^ ^ this will allow you to use this.$axios
 //       so you won't necessarily have to import axios in each vue file

+const api = axios.create({ baseURL: 'https://api.example.com' })
+Vue.prototype.$api = api
+// ^ ^ ^ this will allow you to use this.$api
+//       so you can easily perform requests against your app's API

+export { axios, api }
 ```

 Also make sure to yarn/npm install the `axios` package.